 I saw my first combined UHF RFID-NFC apparel label at a trade show several years ago.
 I remember wondering what the reason for this combination was.
-After all, UHF RFID is primarily used in the business-to-business world of retail: supply chains, inventories, point-of-sale, etc. NFC on the other hand is used in the business-to-consumer interface: in retail, primarily brand enhancement.
+After all, UHF RFID is primarily used in the business-to-business world of retail: supply chains, inventories, point-of-sale, etc. NFC, on the other hand, is used in the business-to-consumer interface: in retail, primarily brand enhancement.
 Could there be a reason to combine these two technologies?

-The label sales guy politely explained to me that the reason for the combined label was exactly that, addressing both the B2B and B2C needs at once.
+The label sales guy politely explained to me that the reason for the combined label was precisely that, addressing both the B2B and B2C needs at once.
 Since the apparel supplier is already required to tag all his products with UHF RFID to accommodate the retailer’s inventorying needs, why not put in NFC as well?

 Of course, there is an added cost of adding NFC functionality to a label.
-But the supplier is already purchasing labels, there is a process in place for attaching the labels to the garments, and hopefully there is already some kind of quality assurance process.
+But the supplier is already purchasing labels.
+There is a process in place for attaching the labels to the garments, and, hopefully, there is already some kind of quality assurance process.
 Ideally, adding NFC functionality costs little more than the additional cost of the NFC inlays.

 What Does the Convergence Mean for RFID Testing